Check what you need to do after 31 July 2020 if you chose to defer your second payment on account for the 2019 to 2020 tax year.

 You had the option to defer your second payment on account if you were:

 - registered in the UK for Self Assessment and

 If you chose to defer your July 2020 payment on account

 You can check payments you need to make towards your next tax bill by signing in to your online account.

-Payments made by Direct Debit
+Pay by Direct Debit

 How to get help